 Secondly, is a welfare benefits review.
-We always recommend a welfare benefits review and here at Nestor we have a dedicated welfare benefits adviser who can carry out a review with the injured person or their family.
+We always recommend a welfare benefits review and here at Chase de Vere we have a dedicated welfare benefits adviser who can carry out a review with the injured person or their family.
 Possible benefits that could be claimed include:

 - universal credits

 - disability living allowance

 - attendance allowance

 It is important to ensure you are claiming all the benefits you are entitled to.
 Major Trauma Group can help with the application process.